maniranjan2023/Northline/README.md

 ---

 ## Observability (LangSmith)

+> **Why it matters:** With 6 agents and 3 MCP servers, you cannot debug from logs alone.
+LangSmith shows exactly which node failed, which tool was called, and which user/session triggered the run.

 Every trip-planning run is traced in LangSmith with graph nodes, LLM calls, metadata (`user_id`, `thread_id`), and tags.